View FREE Lessons!

 Definition of Tacit Collusion:

-occurs when companies agree on a strategy without explicitly having anything in writing.
+occurs when companies agree on a strategy without a formal written agreement.
 Price leadership is an example of tacit collusion.

 Tacit collusion occurs when companies “agree” to collude without getting together to officially hammer out details.
 Is tacit collusion legal?
 Sometimes.
 If the senior managers get together privately to discuss the state of their industry and agree on a strategy to limit competition then the meeting is probably illegal, but it would be very difficult to prove if nothing is put in writing.
 Tacit collusion is frequently legal.
 Businesses can send signals.
 Press releases or public statements hinting at price increases provide a signal to competitors.
 For example, a high-ranking manager in a company may speak to the media or at a trade show.
 She may say that costs are rising, and a price increase may be necessary in the future.
 Her real audience is probably her competitors.
 The company may raise their price, and the other companies may follow.